ben-wangz/blog/docs/src/intro/me.md

 * time: 2019 - 2021
 * leading a team of 3-5 people
 * main job
-    + designed and implemented a data processing platform named pandora, which based on flink, for advertisement putting data analysis
+    + designing and implementing a data processing platform named pandora, which based on flink, for advertisement putting data analysis
         * table and sql api of flink to refactor business logic into small pieces for better maintainability
         * flink on k8s
         * oss and kafka as the storage to handle both batch and stream data